 Delete this flag note after selections have been made.

-For units with return fans:
+[ANY BSP RETURNDP RETURNTRACK]For units with return fans:

 The following logic limits the return damper position to ensure that minimum outdoor air is maintained at all times, while the actual return damper position is modulated by the SAT control loop.